 If you find a bug while testing, click the Create bug button to add a bug related to the PBI.

-Figure: Creating a bug from an exploratory test links to the PBI
+- Figure: Creating a bug from exploratory test links to the PBI

 Now you have a bug, you should create a matching test case so you can verify when the bug is fixed.
 This also gives you a handy regression test to help ensure the problem isn't reproduced later.